-- any authorisation obtained due to an error of a person providing information, relied on in good faith by public authority - Legally privileged materials obtained - Failure to keep to safeguards for the use of a CHIS - 20.3 Errors must be reported to the IPC through the SRO as soon as reasonably practicable and within 10 working days (or longer as agreed with IPC) after it has been established that an error has occurred.
-An interim notification to the IPC, pending full facts being established, can be made but this must give an estimated timescale of when the full report will be submitted. - This means that the SRO must be made aware of the error as a matter of priority so that these timescales will be met and/or the IPC informed.
+- Surveillance without lawful authority - Failure to comply with safeguards in statute or the code of guidance Also - any authorisation obtained due to an error of a person providing information, relied on in good faith by public authority - Legally privileged materials obtained - Failure to keep to safeguards for the use of a CHIS - 21.3 Errors must be reported to the IPC through the SRO as soon as reasonably practicable and within 10 working days (or longer as agreed with IPC) after it has been established that an error has occurred.
+An interim notification to the IPC, pending full facts being established, can be made but this must give an estimated timescale of when the full report will be submitted. - 21.4 This means that the SRO must be made aware of the error as a matter of priority so that these timescales will be met and/or the IPC informed.
 The SRO will also decide whether or not a relevant error has occurred and give advice, if appropriate, on how to avoid repetition of the error.

-20.5 The report should contain:
+21.5 The report should contain:

 - Details of the error

 - Reasons why the report has not been available within 10 working days (if applicable)

 - Cause of the error

-- The amount of surveillance carried out and material obtained

-- Any unintended collateral intrusion

-- Any analysis or action taken

-- Whether material retained or destroyed

-- Steps taken to prevent recurrence - 20.6 The IPC has power to inform the individual affected by a serious error and their rights to take the matter to the Investigatory Powers Tribunal.
-Home Office guidance sets out what action the IPC may take. - 20.7 Material obtained under a covert surveillance authorisation must be handled in line with the council's other safeguards and policies, including breaches of data protection requirements.
+- The amount of surveillance carried out and material obtained - Any unintended collateral intrusion - Any analysis or action taken - Whether material retained or destroyed - Steps taken to prevent recurrence - 21.6 The IPC has power to inform the individual affected by a serious error and their rights to take the matter to the Investigatory Powers Tribunal.
+Home Office guidance sets out what action the IPC may take. - 21.7 Material obtained under a covert surveillance authorisation must be handled in line with the council's other safeguards and policies, including breaches of data protection requirements.
 Any actions must also comply with GDPR and Data Protection Act 2018, including the new law enforcement processing requirements for criminal investigations and prosecutions.
-This means that errors and breaches might also have to be reported to the Information Commissioner. - 20.8 The council must also report to an inspector at the commencement of a RIPA inspection all activity which should have been authorised but was not.
+This means that errors and breaches might also have to be reported to the Information Commissioner. - 21.8 The council must also report to an inspector at the commencement of a RIPA inspection all activity which should have been authorised but was not.
 This is to ensure that it can be demonstrated that any direction from the IPC has been followed.

-21 Role of Senior Responsible Officer
+22 Role of Senior Responsible Officer

-- 21.1 In addition to the roles described elsewhere in this policy the SRO will have responsibility for:
+- 22.1 In addition to the roles described elsewhere in this policy the SRO will have responsibility for:

 - error reporting

 - reviewing procedures and policy

 - keeping intranet and website information updated

 - issuing guidance to relevant officers

 - monitoring online training material

 - ensuring that all authorising officers are of an appropriate standard

-22 Government and ICO Codes of Practice and Guidance
+23 Government and ICO Codes of Practice and Guidance